Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/docs/bitbox/mining.md

 #### Arguments

-1.  nblocks <code>Number</code> optional, default=120: The number of blocks, or -1 for blocks since last difficulty change.
+1.  nblocks (numeric, optional, default=120): The number of blocks, or -1 for blocks since last difficulty change.
-2.  height <code>Number</code> optional, default=-1: To estimate at the time of the given height.
+2.  height (numeric, optional, default=-1): To estimate at the time of the given height.

 #### Result